Impact

 Risk and Exploitability

 The CVSS score of 8.8 classifies the flaw as high risk.
-Attackers can exploit the vulnerability by publishing a malicious web page that the victim opens, which leads to arbitrary code execution.
-The EPSS table does not list an exploit probability, and the vulnerability is not included in the CISA KEV catalog, but the absence of these marks does not reduce the inherent risk posed by a remote code execution flaw.
+Attackers can exploit the vulnerability by publishing a malicious web page that the victim opens, leading to arbitrary code execution with the privileges of the browser process.
+The EPSS score of < 1% indicates a low likelihood that it will be widely exploited, but this does not diminish the severity of the flaw.
+The vulnerability is not listed in the CISA KEV catalog, meaning no known widespread exploitation has been documented to date.

 OpenCVE Enrichment